 David W. Engstrom

-David has successfully represented clients in a wide-variety of business litigation for over 15 years.
-He is also an accomplished advisor to clients on business law matters, including business agreements, corporate compliance, internal investigations and risk management.
-David was selected for inclusion in 2014, 2013, 2012, 2011, and 2010 Pennsylvania Super Lawyers.
+David has successfully represented clients in a wide-variety of business litigation for over 20 years.
+He is also an accomplished advisor to clients on business law matters, including commercial agreements, corporate compliance, internal investigations and risk management.
+David was selected for inclusion in Pennsylvania Super Lawyers for the years 2010 through 2017.
 Only five percent of the lawyers in Pennsylvania were selected for this honor.

-His business litigation experience includes contract matters involving partnership, investment management, product development, construction, and other commercial disputes.
-David has represented clients in cases involving antitrust claims, including unfair competition conspiracies, price fixing, market allocation, exclusive dealing and monopolization.
+His business litigation experience includes representing clients in partnership, investment management, product development, construction, and other commercial disputes.
+David has also counseled clients in cases involving antitrust claims, including unfair competition conspiracies, price fixing, market allocation, exclusive dealing and monopolization.
 In addition, he has defended clients in federal securities fraud class action lawsuits.
 He has also represented professionals, including lawyers, investment managers, officers and directors, in litigation involving standard of care and fiduciary duty claims.
 David’s litigation experience also includes employment disputes involving confidentiality and non-competition agreements, as well as wrongful termination and discrimination claims.

-With regard to business law counseling, David has advised clients on antitrust compliance.
-He has also counseled clients on confidentiality, non-competition and non-disclosures agreements, as well as distribution agreements and Uniform Commercial Code terms and conditions.
-He has counseled clients on corporate compliance issues, including codes of conduct and anti-bribery policies.
-In addition, he has advised clients on employment matters, liability mitigation, risk management, as well as counseled corporate boards on investigations of alleged corporate wrongdoing.
+With regard to commercial transactions, David has negotiated and drafted product distribution, professional services, software licensing, SaaS, stock redemption, asset purchase, employment, and confidentiality agreements.
+He has counseled clients on corporate compliance issues, including codes of conduct and anti-bribery and export control policies.
+In addition, he has advised clients on antitrust compliance, employment matters, liability mitigation, risk management, as well as counseled corporate boards on investigations of alleged corporate wrongdoing and corporate governance issues.

 David is active in the international business community.
 He has assisted start-up and established businesses in Europe with entering the U.S. market.
 David currently serves as the President of the Swedish-American Chamber of Commerce - Philadelphia.